sam-randall/samrandall.github.io/README.md

 #### Profile
 Data & AI Consultant with a strong foundation in applied mathematics, computational engineering, and full-stack software development.
 Skilled at designing and implementing end-to-end data pipelines, integrating ML models (computer vision, natural language, tabular predictive modeling) into production systems, and solving complex optimization problems.
 Adept at translating technical insights into strategic business recommendations.

-I'm also very interested in mathematical problems (e.g optimization, combinatorics) and system modeling tasks (e.g simulation, graphical modeling, geometric modeling) given my strong interest in Applied Mathematics.
-I received my Masters from Stanford University in Mathematical and Computational Engineering and find the intersections of applied mathematics with software and ML to be fascinating.
+I received my Masters from Stanford University in Mathematical and Computational Engineering and received my Bachlors from Johns Hopkins in Applied Mathematics and Public Health.
+Using software and ML to solve real-world problems and make people's lives better is my mission.

 My resume is linked <a href="https://sam-randall.github.io/samrandall.github.io/resume/ConsultantRandall_Resume.pdf" target="_blank">here.</a>